TanCatTUwU/RPGM-VX-Ace-cheat-mod/README.md

 # RPGM VX Ace cheat
-Bug report are more than welcomed
+Bug report are more than welcomed (dm @hifumi_chan on discord for faster response)
 ## Credits
 - Originally from dldb.info/blog/506 (shutdown somewhere at 2020)
 - Joiplay mkxp (i took those get items code from there since the UI are better)